 - Windows operating systems do not require a driver disk.
-For Windows, the driver is loaded directly from the Adaptec Installation DVD; see Installing with Windows on page 41. - For Debian Linux, Ubuntu Linux, and VMware ESX 4.1, you must create the driver disk manually on a USB flash drive ("USB stick") or writable CD.
-See the instructions for your operating system, below. - For Red Hat 6 and Cent OS 6 DKMS driver installation, see Red Hat Linux 6, Cent OS 6 with Dynamic Kernel Module Support on page 41. - For VMware ESXi 5.0, see Installing with VMware ESXi 5.0 on page 47. - For all other OSs, create the driver disk using the Create Diskette menu on the Adaptec Installation DVD.
+For Windows, the driver is loaded directly from the Adaptec Installation DVD; see Installing with Windows on page 50. - For Debian Linux, Ubuntu Linux, and VMware ESX 4.1, you must create the driver disk manually on a USB flash drive ("USB stick") or writable CD.
+See the instructions for your operating system, below. - For Red Hat 6 and Cent OS 6 DKMS driver installation, see Red Hat Linux 6, Cent OS 6 with Dynamic Kernel Module Support on page 50. - For VMware ESXi 5.x, see Installing with VMware ESXi 5.x on page 56. - For all other OSs, create the driver disk using the Create Diskette menu on the Adaptec Installation DVD.